 Informal side agreements are always unenforceable in these areas.
 Unless the judge legally changes the orders, one party may unilaterally go back to the way things were before.
 At that point, the other party has no recourse.

 A good lawyer stands by you during every phase of a divorce.
-For a free consultation with an experienced Rolling Meadows divorce lawyer, contact the Suburban Law Group, L.L.C.
+For a free consultation with an experienced Rolling Meadows divorce lawyer, contact SLG Family Law.
 We routinely handle matters in Cook County and nearby jurisdictions.

 Chris took good care of me during my case, answered all my questions, and wrapped things up in a timely fashion.
 He gave me peace of mind throughout the process.
 I was very happy with the results, and recommend him to all of my friends.